devenmaheshwari/Cyber_Final/WORKLOG.md

 types for arrays.

 ### 5/24
+**Jerry:** Wrote decode method that takes in file arguments and returns file output.
+Tested file decoder and had expected output.

-**Deven** Configuring makefile and presentation/readme files.
+**Deven:** Configuring makefile and presentation/readme files.
 Planning out homework activity with NLP.

 #### MORE DATES